mykhani/BeagleboneGreen-RoadTest/README.md

 #### 4.2.2 Using the new Beaglebone Universal I/O
 Before using the Beaglebone Universal I/O mechanism, it is worth mentioning that it works on the Beaglebone pin addressing scheme.

-On Beaglebone, the pins are referenced by the their P8/P9 header name and position.
+On Beaglebone, the pins are referenced by their P8/P9 header name and position.
 For example, GPIO pin 115 is referenced as P9_27.

-For a complete reference on pin naming schemes and other details, these documents prepared by Derek Molloy are a complete comprehensive resources.
+For a complete reference on pin naming schemes and other details, these documents prepared by Derek Molloy are the most comprehensive resources.

 [P8 header reference](https://github.com/derekmolloy/boneDeviceTree/blob/master/docs/BeagleboneBlackP8HeaderTable.pdf)